s1kiri/news_database/README.md

 1) install requirements
 2) cd app
 3) sh uvic.sh
-This script will deploy db and api to the provided in the config files ports at localhost.
+This script will deploy db and api to the ports provided in the config files.

 There are only four functions: add_channel --- adds channel